 Canadian kids do start working early, and it surprised me when I first came here.
 French typically don’t get a part-time job before turning 18 and a lot of students only start working after graduating from university.
 I have friends still in school who have zero work experience.
 To their credit, finding is a job in France is very difficult these days, especially if you don’t live in Paris where there are more opportunities.
 And unlike in North America, university tuition fees are very low in France.

 It’s also a cultural thing.
-North American value work and encourage kids to make their own experience, their own mistake.
+North Americans value work and encourage kids to make their own experiences, their own mistakes.
 In a word, being “street smart” is a good thing.
-On the other side, French tend to value formal education and disregard extra-curricular activities, including working.
+On the other side, the French tend to value formal education and disregard extra-curricular activities, including working.

 First, there is a pattern.
-These job typically:
+These jobs typically:

 Why are these businesses, such as house painting, window washing, door-to-door sale etc., always hiring?
 Because they don’t take any risk: they hire “franchisees” and “independent contractors”, not “employees”.
 College students assume all the risks and have to invest money in the business while giving a large chunk of their earning (60- 70% seems to be the average) to those on top of the pyramid.
 In some instance, workers must pay a stiff penalty if they decide to quit: